Radio Nacional del Perú

 Radio Nacional del Perú is the first and the oldest radio station in Peru.
-It had its origins in the private station Lima OAX-AM, owned by the Peruvian Broadcasting Company, which was founded in 1924 by César A. Coloma, Santiago Acuña among others, and started broadcasting on June 15, 1925.
+It had its origins in the private station Lima OAX-AM, owned by the Peruvian Broadcasting Company, which was founded in 1924 by César A. Coloma, Santiago Acuña among others, and started broadcasting on June 20, 1925 after five days of test broadcasts that had started on June 15.

 Background

 The OAX official performance was linked to the sale of "Marconi" brand radio receptors.
 From 9:00 to 11:00, it broadcast non-professionally formatted programs including readings, opera arias and classical music recitals, all of them performed by amateurs.
-OAX was officially launched by president Augusto B. Leguía on June 20 1925.
+OAX was officially launched by president Augusto B. Leguía on June 20, 1925.

 Radio programs were still something new in Lima, but they could not compete with the then live night shows.
-Therefore, OAX soon declared bankruptcy and, by government resolution of September 6 1926, the Peruvian State took over under the administration of Mr. Joaquín de Azambuja who, as he was instructed, turned the company into a broadcaster for government messages and public interest event information.
+Therefore, OAX soon declared bankruptcy and, by government resolution of September 6, 1926, the Peruvian State took over under the administration of Joaquín de Azambuja, who, as he was instructed, turned the company into a broadcaster for government messages and public interest event information.